 5. A considerable share of young Roma has never been to school.

-6. School attendance rates in several countries indicate late initial school entry of Roma and show that many Roma leave school early compared to their non-Roma peers.
+6. School attendance rates in several countries indicate late initial school entry of Roma and show that many Roma leave school early compared to their noncompared to their non-Roma peers.